openshift/openshift-origin-design/designs/developer/4.6/HPA/index.md

 ![Horizontal pod autoscaler side panel](img/7-hpa.jpg)

 ### Horizontal Pod Autoscaler Details
-The user can view deails about the horizontal pod autoscaler.
+The user can view details about the horizontal pod autoscaler.
 The user can also access horizontal pod autoscaler actions from this page.

 ![Edit horizontal pod autoscaler form](img/8-hpa.jpg)